kubernetes/kubernetes/examples/javaweb-tomcat-sidecar/README.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->

-## Java Web Application with Tomcat and Sidercar Container
+## Java Web Application with Tomcat and Sidecar Container

 The following document describes the deployment of a Java Web application using Tomcat.
 Instead of packaging `war` file inside the Tomcat image or mount the `war` as a volume, we use a sidecar container as `war` file provider.